ImmigrationPolicyLab/rapidresponsesurvey/README.md

 3. Update the number of calls in the `mock-twilio-handler-events.js` file.
 4. Run `node mock-twilio-handler-events.js` in terminal.

-Errors that show on you console or terminal reflect google api errors.
+Errors that show on your console or terminal reflect google api errors.

-### Terminal Notes